If you’ve never been on a cruise, you might picture a bunch of retirees playing shuffleboard, eating dinner at 4:30, and complaining about the heat.

 We know there is nothing worse than getting onto a cruise expecting a party and being the youngest person on the boat.
 On the flipside, if you’re older and want a relaxing trip, then you don’t want to be sailing with a young party crowd.

 If you want to sail with younger passengers, avoid times when school is in session — especially right after school started and no one wants to take time off yet.
-So cruises during September or January will often have your oldest crowds.
+So cruises during, say, September or January will often have older crowds.

 Trip Length (Shorter = Younger)

 The rule of thumb is the longer the trip, the older the crowd.
 Younger cruise passengers tend to take short cruises — 3-5 days.
-These cruises have more options for departure and are also cheaper, making them perfect for cash-strapped college students.
+These cruises have more options for departure and are also cheaper, making them perfect for cash-strapped college students or younger adults.

-Older passenger with more time for sailing like the week-long cruises, which are also typically more expensive.
+Older passengers with more time for sailing like the week-long cruises, which are also typically more expensive.

 Cruise Lines (Cheaper = Younger)

-Want to cruise with college students?
-Stick to the cheaper cruise lines.
+Want to cruise with a younger crowd?
+Stick to the less expensive cruise lines.
 Budgets are a big driver for many younger cruise passengers.
 That’s why the more affordable lines — namely, Carnival — are more likely to have younger crowds like students and young singles.
+(Don’t think, however, that everyone or even the majority will be young.)

 If you’re not sure if a cruise line is likely to have a younger crowd, simply go to their website.
 How do they market themselves?
 Do they show young people having fun, bright colors, and lots of beach shots?
-Then they are for younger crowds.
-The cruise lines catering to older crowds tend to have a more formal and luxurious feel to their marketing material, attracting more wealthy and older passengers.
+Then they are trying to appeal to younger crowds.
+The cruise lines catering to older crowds tend to have a more formal and luxurious feel to their marketing materials, attracting more wealthy and older passengers.

 Carnival is the best for younger crowds.
 Royal Caribbean is an “in-between” cruise line that draws some college students.
-Cruise lines like Cunard are for older cruisers.
+Cruise lines like Cunard, Celebrity, and Princess are for older cruisers.
 And of course, Disney cruises are for families.

 Destinations (Warmer = Younger)